AndrewVSutherland/doubly-isogenous/Enumerating Pairs/README.md

 4. The sorted list of the factors of the Weil polynomials of the Pryms of the two 3-covers of <i>C</i> coming from the multiplication-by-3 maps on the elliptic factors of the Jacobian of <i>C</i>, as described above.
 5. The sorted list of the factors of the Weil polynomials of the Pryms of the unramified cyclic degree-4 covers of <i>C</i>, excluding the part coming from the associated unramified double covers, as described above.

+- recreate_table_row(number, data)

+Generate (or recreate) data presented in Tables 2 through 5 of the paper. &ldquo;data&rdquo; is a tuple of pairs of doubly isogenous pairs of curves, not necessarily all defined over the same base field. &ldquo;number&rdquo; specifies the  number of the table in the paper.
+The output is described in the comments in the function.
+This function can be used with the data available in the file isogenydata.magma, available elsewhere in this repository, to recreate the tables from the paper.

 # Usage